-- 18.12 A 'Low and Zero Carbon Study37, has been undertaken at a county-wide level and includes maps of existing CO2 emissions, and higher levels of electricity and heat demands in the borough.
-The maps demonstrate that areas of high energy demand and related CO2 emissions from existing buildings are concentrated in the higher density areas of major settlements. - 18.13 The Energy Opportunities Plan (Map 4) in the study demonstrates the opportunities and constraints for decentralised energy.
-The plan identifies District Heating Opportunity Areas in the borough's town centres, Maylands Business Park and through any large-scale greenfield development.
-There are also opportunities to harness wind power.
-However these opportunities have been identified in the Green Belt and clear justification is required to take these forward (Policy CS5).
+18.15 The 'Low and Zero Carbon Study' mapped CO2 emissions, levels of demand for electricity and heat, and opportunities and constraints for decentralised energy.
+Areas of high energy demand and CO2 emissions from existing buildings are concentrated in the higher density areas of major settlements.
+The Study therefore suggested opportunities for district heating in the borough's town centres and Maylands Business Park and through any large-scale greenfield development.
+It also suggested opportunities to harness wind power.
+Natural opportunities for wind power

-37 Low and Zero Carbon Study, 2010 - a technical document supporting the Core Strategy
+&lt;sup>34 Low and Zero Carbon Study, 2010 - a technical document supporting the Core Strategy

-- 18.14 Given the borough's rural and urban character, and prospects for urban regeneration in Hemel Hempstead, District Heating Opportunity Areas and Combined Heat and Power (CHP) will be pursued in high density areas targeted for regeneration.
-There are also opportunities for these systems to be powered by local biomass38 and appropriate waste that is not being recycled for other purposes.
-Micro-generation technologies, particularly solar water heating, photovoltaics and heat pumps will also help reduce carbon emissions. - 18.15 Due to opportunities for high density development in some areas of the borough, combined with constraints elsewhere, there is justification for carbon reduction targets that exceed the mandatory stepped changes associated with Part L of Building Regulations.
-An appraisal of cost compliance is set out in the Low and Zero Carbon study. - 18.16 The stepped change away from Part L of Building Regulations (the Code for Sustainable Homes/ non-residential equivalent) will be directed towards District Heating Opportunity Areas.
-New development outside the District Heating Opportunity Areas will be expected to comply with Building Regulations Part L as a minimum, with the exception of higher water efficiencies (Policy CS29), requirements to consider the whole life cycle of the building (Policy CS29) and delivering on-site carbon reductions (Policy CS28). - 18.17 Within the identified District Heating Opportunity Areas, major new development (10 dwellings and above/1000sqm of non-residential and above) will be expected to deliver networks of district heating to help the borough meet renewable energy targets and to improve energy efficiency (see Table 11).
-The proposed Green Energy Centre in the Maylands Business Park will help fulfil these ambitions and help raise awareness of best practise.
-Smaller developments in, or close to, District Heating Opportunity Areas should consider delivering suitable technologies to enable connection to district heating networks in the future. - 18.18 More detailed guidance about District Heating Opportunity Areas and Wind Opportunity Areas will be delivered through a Supplementary Planning Document.
+- are in the countryside, particularly in the Green Belt (see Map 4): they are constrained by environmental policies (e.g. Policies CS5 and CS24). - 18.16 The Council considers that District Heating Opportunity Areas and Combined Heat and Power (CHP) should be pursued in high density areas targeted for regeneration (see Map 4).
+Systems could be powered by local biomass and appropriate waste that is not being recycled for other purposes.
+Micro-generation technologies, particularly solar water heating, photovoltaics and heat pumps will also help reduce carbon emissions.
+Within identified District Heating Opportunity Areas, major new development (10 dwellings and above/1000sqm of non-residential and above) will be expected to deliver networks of district heating to help the borough meet renewable energy targets and to improve energy efficiency.
+Smaller developments in or close to District Heating Opportunity Areas should consider delivering suitable technologies to enable connection to district heating networks in the future. - 18.17 More detailed guidance about District Heating Opportunity Areas and Wind Opportunity Areas will be given in a Supplementary Planning Document.

-38 Biomass - waste timber, crops, plants and sustainably sourced trees used to fuel wood burners, district heating systems and CHP
+&lt;sup>35 Biomass - waste timber, crops, plants and sustainably sourced trees used to fuel wood burners, district heating systems and combined heat and power (CHP)